-1. Demonstrate an advanced understanding of the theories of equality and the legal and practical challenges associated with changing behavour and promoting equality.
+1. Demonstrate an advanced understanding of the theories of equality and the legal and practical challenges associated with changing behaviour and promoting equality.

 2. Demonstrate an advanced capacity to analyse and research complex situations and apply the legislation and theories to them.

-3. Demonstrate an advanced capacity to read analyatically and understand complex cases focusing on statutory interpretation.
+3. Demonstrate an advanced capacity to read analytically and understand complex cases focusing on statutory interpretation.